openbmc/openbmc/poky/documentation/bsp-guide/bsp.rst

    unsuitable functionality or quality, you can use an encumbered version.

-A couple different methods exist within the OpenEmbedded build system to satisfy the licensing requirements for an encumbered BSP.
+There are two different methods within the OpenEmbedded build system to satisfy the licensing requirements for an encumbered BSP.
 The following list describes them in order of preference: